frejoel/tsdemux/README.md

 `gprof`.

 ### Example
-This will build the examples with Profiling enabled, run the demux example, output the profiling report to `profile_report.txt` and display the text of `profile_report.txt` to the screen.
+This will build the examples with Profiling enabled, run the tsinfoexample, output the profiling report to `profile_report.txt` and display the text of `profile_report.txt` to the screen.

 ```
  make clean
  make examples PROFILING=1
- ./examples/demux.o
+ ./examples/tsinfo.o myfile.ts
- gprof examples/demux.o > profile_report.txt
+ gprof examples/tsinfo.o > profile_report.txt
  less profile_report.txt
 ```